demaere-oiie/beltabol/doc/bb.md

 ## Lexical structure

 In principle, sequences of punctuation form operators, and alphanumerics literals and identifiers.
-Parens, square brackets, and string quotations group as usual; curly brackets are expected to become significant whenever unordered collections are added to the language.
+Parens, square brackets, curly brackets, and string quotations group as usual.

 Comments are `//` to end-of-line.
 (Limitation: currently '#!' at the beginning of a line is also treated as a comment wherever it occurs in an input file.
 This will probably stop being true whenever "BELTABOL WIT WOWT" (literate Beltabol) is implemented...)